 During mitotic DSB repair, helicases act to prevent crossovers.
 During meiotic DSB repair, crossovers must be generated to promote chromosome segregation.
 However, these anti-crossover helicases are present and active, so there needs to be some mechanism to block their activities: an anti-anti-crossover.
-In many eukaryotes, the anti-anti-crossover activity is provided by the Msh4-Msh5 heterodimer (for review, see Lynn 2007).
+In many eukaryotes, the anti-anti-crossover activity is provided by the Msh4-Msh5 heterodimer.

 H. Blanton, S.J.
 Radford, H. Kearney, S. McMahan, J. Ibrahim, and J. Sekelsky (2005) REC, Drosophila MCM8, drives formation of meiotic crossovers.
 PLoS Genetics 1: e40.

-rec belongs to a class of genes called "pre-condition", because their products were thought to be required for establishing conditions necessary for crossovers to form (Baker & Carpenter 1972).
+We placed rec into a class of genes called "pre-condition", because their products were thought to be required for establishing conditions necessary for crossovers to form (Baker & Carpenter 1972).
 If we restrict the definition to include only null phenotypes, then the only other genes in this class are mei-217 and mei-218.
 MEI-217 and MEI-218 are translated as overlapping ORFs from the same transcript (Liu 2000).
-In some Drosophila species' genomes they are annotated as a single fusion protein, but our own analysis suggests they are separate polypeptides in the entire Drosophila genus.
-They were originally pioneer proteins; in a standard BLAST with MEI-217 you find all the Drosophila orthologs, but nothing else - not even other Dipeteran insects.
-However, our analysis indicates that MEI-217 and MEI-218 are two halves of a highly divergent MCM-like protein that has evolved very rapidly.